-On July 21, 2016, we announced that dosing had commenced in a Phase 1 pharmacokinetics ("PK") study with apabetalone in patients with severe renal impairment.
-This trial was initiated and designed in accordance with our strategy to expand into new indications such as renal and orphan diseases.
-The primary objective of the Phase 1 study, based in New Zealand, was to determine if apabetalone treated patients with severe renal impairment have the same favourable PK traits as has been illustrated in previous apabetalone trials.
+Based on these findings, a phase I pharmacokinetic ("PK") trial was initiated and designed in accordance with the Company's strategy to expand into new indications including kidney disease.
+The phase I PK study was designed to determine if patients with severe kidney impairment treated with apabetalone had the same favourable PK traits and safety profile as has been illustrated in previous apabetalone trials.
+Dosing commenced on July 21, 2016 and on November 17, 2016, the Company announced that the primary endpoint had been met.
 As expected, results showed no significant difference in PK between renal failure patients and age and sex matched controls.
+These results allowed the Company to proceed with more advanced renal impairment and dialysis trials.